curbengh/curbengh.github.io/source/_posts/caddy-upgrade-v2-proxy.md

 ---
 title: Upgrading Caddy reverse proxy from v1 to v2 syntax
-excerpt: route, strip_prefix, rewrite
+excerpt: route, strip_prefix, rewrite, reverse_proxy
 date: 2020-05-23
-updated: 2020-06-21
+updated: 2021-02-16
 tags:
 - server
 - caddy
 ---

 Caddy v2 brought many major changes, particularly to the Caddyfile syntax.
 This [site](https://mdleom.com/) is powered by the reverse proxy feature of Caddy, so I need to make sure everything works before I finally upgrade.
 While v2 has been released for more than 2 weeks by now (after months of beta testing), I only managed get my feet wet last weekend, even though I should've done it during the beta releases.
 After testing v2 on a local server (plus some forum posts), I would say it is _mostly_ working.
 While v2.0 has reached feature parity with v1, Caddyfile has not; there are two TLS/HTTPS options that are not yet supported in Caddyfile (see [#3219](https://github.com/caddyserver/caddy/issues/3219), [#3334](https://github.com/caddyserver/caddy/issues/3334); planned to be released in v2.1).
 So, if you don't need HTTPS--like my {% post_link tor-hidden-onion-nixos 'Tor' %} and {% post_link i2p-eepsite-nixos 'I2P' %} proxies--it should be safe to upgrade.

+Edit (16 Feb 2021): v2.1 implemented #3219 and #3334, I've updated this post accordingly.

 ## proxy to reverse_proxy